2026 Alabama House of Representatives election: Special elections

-Five special elections to the Alabama House of Representatives have been held since the 2022 elections due to vacancies created by early resignations.
+Ten special elections to the Alabama House of Representatives have been held since the 2022 elections due to vacancies created by early resignations.

 District 10

 On August 31, 2023, Republican David Cole resigned after being charged with voter fraud.
 Democrat Marilyn Lands, who had lost to Cole in 2022, based her campaign on reproductive rights, opposing Alabama's ban on abortion, as well as supporting in vitro fertilization (IVF) in the aftermath of LePage v.
 Center for Reproductive Medicine.
 The decision in that case considered frozen embryos to be children, which many interpreted as a ban on IVF in light of the state's abortion law.
 The race drew national attention as a result, with many seeing it as an indicator of possible public backlash to the decision.
 Lands won the election by a wide margin.